Sculpture in stoneware and porcelain. In creating my own combination of

 fine art and sculpture, I use carefully developed blends of different

-clays to achieve my objective.
+clays and porcelain to achieve my objective.
 Much of my inspiration comes from

 elements of mythology and a keen sense of history.
 Combining these